+A successful pay for delete can help improve credit scores, especially if the collection account is recent.
 As a collection account gets older, FICO seems to give it less weight in terms of your credit score.
 The older a collection account, whether paid or unpaid, the less it factors into your credit score.
-In fact, when a negative account reaches 48 months or older it is no longer calculated into your credit score.
-Once you pay the old debt and FICO resets the date of last activity to the date you paid the debt; it is viewed as a new negative debt, even though it is now paid.

-A pay for deletion is a request made by you to the creditor or collection agency to pay a debt in full or an agreed upon percentage in exchange for a deletion of the account or trade-line.
+A pay for delete agreement is made between and a creditor or collection agency to pay a debt in full or an agreed upon percentage in exchange for a deletion of the account or trade-line.
 Before negotiating a deletion you may want to request debt validation with the collection agency to see if they can even prove you owe the debt.

 Settle Collection Agency Debt for Less

 There is a possibility you can settle your debts for pennies on the dollar.
 See How to Settle Debt with Collection Agencies.
 Some collection agencies will require you pay the full amount in order for them to delete the account.

 Junk debt buyers pay pennies on the dollar for the debt — so why not benefit and settle the debt for less.
 But even if you have to pay the full amount in exchange for a deletion it can be worth it.

 All pay for delete agreements and negotiations should be done in writing, preferably mailed via US Certified, Return Receipt.
 Create a paper trail.
 Your correspondence serves as proof if you ever need to pursue a lawsuit for resolution of the matter or if the account resurfaces on your credit reports.